Yanesha people

-The Yanesha' or Amuesha people are an ethnic group of the Peruvian Amazon rainforest.
+The Yaneshaʼ or Amuesha people are an ethnic group of the Peruvian Amazon rainforest.
 Presently, the most recent census count puts their population at over 7,000 distributed among 48 communities located in Puerto Inca Province (Huánuco), Chanchamayo Province (Junín) and Oxapampa Province (Pasco).
 They are a relatively small group, making up barely 2.91% of indigenous inhabitants located in the Peruvian Amazon.
 Their communities are situated in altitudes ranging from 200 to 1600 meters above sea level and can also be found along the shores of various rivers including the Pichis, Palcazu, Pachitea, Huancabamba, Cacazú, Chorobamba, and the Yurinaqui Rivers.

 Name

-The Yanesha' are also known as Amage, Amagues, Amaje, Amajo, Amoishe, Amueixa, Amuese, Amuesha, Amuetamo, Lorenzo, and Omage.
+The Yaneshaʼ are also known as Amage, Amagues, Amaje, Amajo, Amoishe, Amueixa, Amuese, Amuesha, Amuetamo, Lorenzo, and Omage.

 Language

-The Yanesha people speak Yanesha', a language belonging to the Maipurean language family, that also includes Asháninka, Yine, and others.
-A dictionary and grammar have been published in Yanesha', which is written in the Latin script.
+The Yanesha people speak Yaneshaʼ, a language belonging to the Maipurean language family, that also includes Asháninka, Yine, and others.
+A dictionary and grammar have been published in Yaneshaʼ, which is written in the Latin script.